 In an interview with Jason Gross (2000), Lucier explained his inspiration for the piece: ‘I was sharing an acoustics class here at Wesleyn with a physics instructor.
 We were doing the Pythagorian experiment with a monochord on a table.
 We had an electro-magnet that was driving the string and an oscillator.
 It was sort of a cut-and-dry sound experiment.
 I just got the idea to extend that in size-to have an really extraordinary long wire would really generate something amazing.
 When I started making the piece, I just didn’t bother to do any analysis or learning about the wire tension, mass and weight.
 I just set it up between a couple of tables and discovered that the imperfection of the way it was installed made a very interesting and wonderful sound.
 It was always changing.
 That’s the interesting thing about it- it isn’t fixed like a string on a piano.
 It’s subject to all kind of internal and external things.’

-Buy Alvin Luciers’ “Music on a Long Thin Wire” at Lovely Records HERE.
+You can buy Alvin Luciers’ “Music on a Long Thin Wire” at Lovely Records HERE or just listen at youtube.

 Arts at MIT (2015, June 5).
 Evan Ziporyn interviews minimalist composer Alvin Lucier [Video file].
 Retrieved from https://www.youtube.com/watch?v=daDdiITVuWU.